Channely/Javascript-Learning/README.md

-test for deploy on windows
+test for the change on osc instead http by https